pillarwallet/pillarwallet-nodejs-sdk/README.md

   }
 ```

- Method to update ethAddress and FcmToken in the Backend and to set signalRegistrationId, create the UserProfile
+  Method to update ethAddress and FcmToken in the Backend and to set signalRegistrationId.
- Table and register in BCX.For every request, one wallet privatekey<myPrivateKeyVariable> should be passed as argument.
+ For every request, one wallet privatekey<myPrivateKeyVariable> should be passed as argument.

 ```
 pSdk.wallet.update(inputParams, <myPrivateKeyVariable>)